 SELECTED GRANTS AND AWARDS

-2019 Selected to create a permanent installation, Skanderup Boarding School, Denmark
+2019 Winner of small contest to do a permanent installation at Skanderup Boarding School, Denmark

 2019 Danish Arts Foundation, Work Grant